MeRupamGanguly/Golang-Deltas/README.md

 ```bash
 docker build -t my-image:latest .
 ```
-. represents the current directory.
-Docker will send, all the contents of the directory to the Docker daemon to use in the build process.
+. represents the current directory where dockerfile present.

+Docker compose is a command is use for Start/Up multiple seervices, networks and volumes with single command `docker-compose up`
-Docker Compose is a tool for defining and running multi-container Docker applications.
-It uses a YAML file (docker-compose.yml) to configure services, networks, and volumes, and allows us to start all services with a single command (docker-compose up).
+Docker compose  uses a YAML file (docker-compose.yml) to configure these Services, Networks and Volumes.

 docker-compose.override.yml allow us to modify or extend the base docker-compose.yml configuration without changing the original file.
-They are useful for defining environment-specific settings or adjustments for local development, staging or prod.
+They are useful where environment-specific settings or adjustments for local development, staging or prod are required.
 When we run docker-compose up, Docker Compose automatically includes settings from docker-compose.override.yml in addition to docker-compose.yml

 `docker-compose -f docker-compose.yml up`